CatalogueOfLife/general/docs/ASSEMBLY.md

 # Catalogue Assembly
 The Catalogue of Life intends to produce two aggregated catalogues that are assembled from various underlying sources.
 A *scrutinized catalogue* (sCat, The Catalogue of Life as we know it) which is stitched together from many curated, non overlapping sources, each representing a single, authoritative view on a certain taxonomic *sector*.
-And a *provisional catalogue* (pCat) which extends the scrutinized catalogue by adding many more names and taxa by mostly automated merging of information from a wider and overlapping range of taxonomic and nomenclatural sources.
+And an *extended catalogue* (eCat) which extends the scrutinized catalogue by adding many more names and taxa by mostly automated merging of information from a wider and overlapping range of taxonomic and nomenclatural sources.

 Both of these assembly processes are semi-automated and need editorial work and reviewing in order to build a high quality catalogue.
 This is especially true for the scrutinized catalogue.